jmcphers/k5hoa/content/pool.md

 ## Hours

-The pool opens Memorial Day weekend Saturday May 28th, 2016 with the Early Season hours.
+The pool opens Memorial Day weekend with the Early Season hours.
 Regular Season hours begin in mid June.

-The 2016 pool schedule will be posted before pool opening, this schedule will include the Early Season hours, the Regular Season hours, and Early Closures for swim meets.
+The 2017 pool schedule will be posted before pool opening, this schedule will include the Early Season hours, the Regular Season hours, and Early Closures for swim meets.

 NOTE: The first part of the season the pool is shared with the Gators swim team.